 The website is founded back in 2011 by Philip Carmichael and it becomes one of the most popular tools in the market with over 1,00,000+ visits every day.
 The website is perfect for advanced users who have deep knowledge in building the PC but it lacks in various ways if we compared this website for newbies.

 As I told you, this website has tons of computer compatibility and they show everything to their users but with hundreds of options, it will really get harder to choose the best parts for newbies and they get confused and then choose the wrong one.
-Along with it, their website has thousands of products that are not used these days, so it will get hard to choose the latest products from the list – because no one wants to choose the 90’s generation products for their PCs in the 2020s.
+Along with it, their website has thousands of products that are not used these days, so it will get hard to choose the latest products from the list – because no one wants to choose the 90’s generation products for their PCs.

 Overall, my experience with using PC Part Picker is great and I explored lots of products for testing the website.
 But yes, sometimes I get confused while picking the products and adding them to my list on the pc part picker website.